playframework/play-generated-docs/manual/releases/Migration24.md

 }
 ```

 The default is to use the static routes generator.
 You must use this if you are not ready to migrate all of your Java actions to be non static methods, or your Scala actions to be classes.
-In most cases, this is quite straight forward to do, in Java it requires deleting the `static` keyword, in Scala it requires changing the word `object` to `class`.
+In most cases, this is quite straightforward to do, in Java it requires deleting the `static` keyword, in Scala it requires changing the word `object` to `class`.
 The static router still supports the `@` operator, which will tell it to look up the action from a runtime `Injector`, you may find this useful if you are in a transitional period where some of your actions are static and some are injected.

 If you wish to switch to the injected generator, add the following to your build settings in `build.sbt`: